 View this post on Instagram

 With a 24-hour process, the classic buns at Bread Club champion bold ingredients like ginger, cardamom, currants, cranberries and sultanas, so they're really brimming with flavour.
-For those who prefer something a little sweeter, there's also a buttery brioche version laden with local chocolate, or a twice-baked bun, which takes on the flavours of a flaky almond croissant.
-Yes please.
+For those who prefer something a little sweeter, there's also a buttery brioche version laden with local chocolate.

 View this post on Instagram

-Cobb Lane is baking up classic hot cross buns every day at their three locations.
-Sold individually or in packs of six, they're soft, fluffy, and packed with plump fruit & warm spices.
+Cobb Lane is baking up both classic and chocolate cherry hot cross buns every day at their three locations.
+Sold individually or in packs of six (which come with Pepe Saya butter, for the full experience), they're soft, fluffy, and packed with plump fruit & warm spices.

 View this post on Instagram